 While it’s possible to lift your motorcycle using a car jack, this is not a solution we recommend.
-Car jacks are designed to lift cars and could damage your bike if used as a motorcycle lift.
+Car jacks are designed to lift cars for car maintenance and could damage your bike if used as a motorcycle lift.

 With a car jack you would have to find a flat surface on the bottom of the bike to use for lifting.
 You might need wooden blocks or motorcycle tie-down straps to keep the bike in place, or even another person to help you.